asyncapi/modelina/docs/contributing.md

 Aaaand that's it!
 As a rule of thumb, start small and slowly add more features, don't try to push everything into one PR, as it will take forever to review, code, and merge.

-If you have any questions, are unsure how your use-case fits in, or want something clarified, don't hesitate to [reach out on slack](https://asyncapi.com/slack-invite).

 PR's you can look to for guidance on how the process goes:
 - https://github.com/asyncapi/modelina/pull/818
 - https://github.com/asyncapi/modelina/pull/863